Traffic Director service routing APIs overview

 and search for

-There are no new predefined roles required.
+There are no additional predefined roles required.
 The existing, predefined role

 Compute Network Admin